AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 ## Chart

 Depending on data model and the visualization purpose the bar chart may contain single or several series.
-As bubble chart need 3 values to show bubbles - you need to pass this data to chart.
+As bubble chart needs 3 values to show bubbles - you need to pass this data to chart.
 Here are two samples of data formatting:

-When using Bubble chart on a scatter plot:
+When using Bubble chart on a [scatter plot](./Scatter_Chart):

 ```
     [10, 63, 20]